mkrechetov/mkrechetov.github.io/_posts/2022-07-31-transactions.markdown

 usemathjax: true
 ---

-My another hobby is learning about blockchain technology, and I like to learn by experiment.
+My other hobby is learning about blockchain technology, and I like to learn by experiment.
-In this post, I will use [API](https://www.blockchain.com/api) by Blockchain.com to get raw block data in json format.
+In this post, I will use [API](https://www.blockchain.com/api) by Blockchain.com to get raw block data in JSON format.
-This API has a request [limit](https://www.blockchain.com/api/q) of a maximum 1 request every 10 seconds.
+This API has a request [limit](https://www.blockchain.com/api/q) of a maximum of 1 request every 10 seconds.
-A more efficient way would be running my own bitcoin node; however, this is not always a convenient way.
+A more efficient way would be running a bitcoin node; however, this is not always a convenient way.

 Loading block